Jgouken/Jgouken/README.md

 Active - If I'm currently working on or updating the project.

-Not mentioned: Private or Discarded repositories.[^2]
+Not mentioned: Private or Discarded repositories.[^2] May or may not be active.

 #### My Main discord.js index.js File (Outdated)